What is Link State Routing Protocol?

 R1–>R4 : [ R8-4, R4-4]

-After updating the database on R1 and Applying the Dijkstra algorithm the routing tables will be following
+After updating the database on R1 and Applying the Dijkstra algorithm, the routing tables will look like the following.

 RouteCostVia